Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 Rendering diagram...

-AI agents don't work this way.
-Mid-execution, the agent realizes that European and APAC regions have different compliance requirements it didn't anticipate.
-Instead of failing, it dynamically creates new compliance check tasks and inserts a validation step to cross-reference all findings.
-What started as 3 tasks becomes 9 tasks—automatically restructured based on discovered complexity.
+Mid-execution, the agent realizes EU and APAC regions have different compliance requirements it didn't anticipate.
+Instead of failing, it creates new compliance tasks and inserts a validation step to cross-reference findings.
+Three tasks become nine—restructured on discovered complexity.

 const mainTask = await dagentic.createTask({